Lip Seal vs O-Ring

 However, depending on the shop that installed the stainless-steel sleeves, when the piston bore was machined, a "step" may have been left at the bottom of the bore.
 This step is never an issue with lip seal pistons, but could be with O-ring pistons, as these pistons are a bit longer and sit deeper into the bore.

-When calipers are designed for o-rings, it's a better design.
-When the Corvette was redesigned in 1984, the new caliper was designed using that style of seal.
+When calipers are designed for O-rings, it's a better design.
+When the Corvette was redesigned for 1984, new calipers were designed using that style of seal.

 The majority of Corvette owners have switched to O-rings and report improvement.
 But if they're comparing new O-ring calipers to old and worn lip seal calipers, that comparison is unfair.
 If you would like to keep your Corvette 100% correct, then lip seal is the way to go.